 - Memento MacGuffin: A MacGuffin that holds sentimental value to one or more characters.

-- Mineral MacGuffin: A gem, a jewel, or a rock of some type that holds great power; in spite of the name, may or may not be an actual MacGuffin.
+- Mineral MacGuffin: A gem, a jewel, or a rock of some type that holds great power, that is used as a MacGuffin.

 - No MacGuffin, No Winner: Neither side has the MacGuffin in the end.
 It's been destroyed, lost, or discovered to be fake.